-21, tibit, with 25 and 5 bottomit.
+Diversity and Equal Opportunity

 Disclosure Quantity Units

-% of female workers in the workforce 36 %
+% of female workers in the workforce 75 %

-% of male workers in the workforce 64 %
+% of male workers in the workforce 123 %

-Number of employees from indigenous communities and/or vulnerable sector 3 #
+Number of employees from indigenous communities and/or vulnerable sector 2 #

-Vulnerable sectors include, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).

 the base of the pyramid (BOP; Class D and E).
 What is the impact and where does it occur?
 What Management Approach is the organization's involvement in the impact?
-Management Approach Xurpas Inc. is committed to fair employment practices without prejudice to gender, age, religion, etc. The Company respects all of its employees and strives to protect them from all forms of harassment or any other inhumane treatments.
+8 11 Xurpas Inc. is committed to fair employment practices without prejudice to gender, age, religion, etc. The Company respects all of its employees and strives to protect them from all forms of harassment or any other inhumane treatments.
 Fostering a work environment that is inclusive and open to all affects the efficiency of the Company in delivering quality services.
-Through the Commonw's noticing on sefe and What are the Risk/s Identified?
-Through the Company's policies on safe and healthy work environment, it ensures that the Given the strict implementation of its policies on fair employment practices are implemented. inclusivity and equality among its employees, the Company cannot identify any risk in relation to the topic.
+What are the Risk/s Identified?
+Through the Company's policies on safe and healthy work environment, it ensures that the Given the strict implementation of its policies on fair employment practices are implemented. inclusivity and equality among its employees, the 1 7 1 Company cannot identify any risk in relation to the topic.
 What are the Opportunity/ies Identified?
 Promotion of the diverse and equal employment opportunity in terms of employee management allows better synergy in the workplace.
 When problems arise and people work on it together, it may result to finding fast and creative solutions.

-Workplace Conditions, Labor Standards, and Human Rights Occupational Health and Safety
+Workplace Conditions, Labor Standards, and Human Rights

+Occupational Health and Safety

-Disclosure Quantity Units
+Disclosure Quantit y Units

-Safe Man-Hours 332,304 Man-hours
+Safe Man-Hours 376,656 Man-hours

 No. of work-related injuries - #

 No. of work-related fatalities - #

-No. of work related ill-health 240 #
+No. of work related ill-health 536 #

 No. of safety drills - #